justinwhatley/classify_coherence/README.md

 Prepares samples for either Mechanical Turks or Crowdflower(deprecated) in order to validate sentence corruption techniques

 #### mechanical_turks
-Web server logic which can be used to process results from a Mechanical Turks output csv file or an output csv file generated from a local server which simulates the Mechanical Turks testing environment
+This directory contains several scripts which can be used to process Mechanical Turks output (result_processing.py) as well as a local server which simulates the Mechanical Turks testing environment for internal testing and generates similar MT files

 #### connective_middle_frequency.py
 This file looks at which connectives in our data are more likely to be in the middle of `Arg1` and `Arg2`.
 It was not used for our experiments, but is still in the code because it would be useful if we want to experiment with unannotated data in the future.